soumya-569/soumya-569/README.md

 # 👋 Hey there, I’m so glad you’re here!

 Welcome to my GitHub space!
-I'm a **Data Engineer** with strong analytical skills, focused on building scalable data pipelines, leveraging cloud tools, and extracting actionable insights from complex datasets.
+I'm a **Data Analyst** with strong engineering skills, focused on building scalable data pipelines, leveraging cloud tools, and extracting actionable insights from complex datasets.

 Here’s what you’ll find here: